alexch/codelikethis/public/lessons/learn_to_code/objects.md

 # Objects

-An OBJECT is a location in computer memory where you can store DATA.
+An OBJECT is a location in computer memory where you can store DATA (aka VALUES).

-[todo: say "values" or "info" instead of "data"?]

-There are many kinds of objects, including String, Number, Array, Hash, Time...
-These are called CLASSES.
+There are many kinds of objects, including String, Number, Array, Hash, Time, ...

-Some day soon you will create your own classes but for now, we will use the built-in ones.
+(The different kinds of objects are called CLASSES or TYPES.
+Some day soon you will create your own classes but for now, we will use the built-in ones.)

 # Numbers